magnus-lycka/gocddash/findings_comments_summer_2016.md

 POST data.
 The web server logs are certainly more useful with more explicit URLs, and I think testing gets easier too.

+## Flask decorators

+Decorators such as `@app.before_first_request` helps you run things at the right time, without having to run them when the module is imported (which might cause a mess for testing etc).

 # Persistence & caching solution